DeepakSureddi/Edureka-Microservices/README.md

 Requests.
 Also, discussed on Resilience and Chaos Monkey used to test Resilience in Microservices.

-Day 3rd
+Day 3rd:\n
 Discussed on client server communication
 Stateful: Sticky session- use load balancer and Session replication- to replicate each session to available instances it limmits scability
 Stateless: request itself contains all information. nothing stored in server or server doesnot store state of client.
-Handled by Authorization server which will act as gateway
+Handled by Authorization server which will act as gateway\n

-Communication style:
+Communication style:\n
 one to one- only one consumer e.g queue one consumer for one message ont to many- more than one consumer each receiver receives same message e.g Topic pub/sub model
+\n
 API Gateway/Zuul Proxy: act as proxy server/url hiding/security
 Actuator: it helps in managing endpoints localhost/actuator/routes to get all routing paths from api gateway